Ever listen to a podcast and wonder what goes into making one?

 Next, it’s time to create.
 Think of it in three steps: prep, production, and promotion.

-In a world where there are more than two million podcasts and 48 million episodes, you need to make yours interesting.
+In a world where there are more than three million podcasts, you need to make yours interesting.
 That requires doing your homework, planning episodes, and spending time scripting.

-If you have a guest podcast, it means pitching, scheduling, and asking good questions in interviews.
+If you have a guest podcast, you must pitch, schedule, and ask good questions in interviews.
 If your guest has written a book… well, let’s hope you’re a fast reader.

 When I interviewed Tim Evans and Marisa Kwiatkowski—two Indianapolis Star investigative journalists who broke the Dr. Larry Nassar/USA Gymnastics sexual abuse story in 2016—my prep involved reading every article they wrote on the topic, listening to past interviews they’d done, pulling up footage of the Nassar trial, and watching all of Athlete A, a Netflix documentary that was made about the reporting work they did.